-I was actually wondering if it would be possible to pick up some vintage items in the USA.
+When a trip to New York came up I was actually wondering if it would be possible to pick up some vintage items in the USA.
+Now the question became can I find vintage in New York City?
 It seems thrifting is the equivalent but just a bit different.
 Like in the UK and in the Netherlands there are a lot of Good Will and Red Cross stores around.
 Something to explore!
 And of course I am aiming at finding some real vintage USA made stuff that interested the men.

 The Big Apple – vintage everywhere and not